 If you have any questions that are not directly addressed here, consult the latest edition of The Chicago Manual of Style.
-The MIT Press strongly recommends that authors follow the Chicago Manual: it offers user-friendly comprehensive examples and includes a bibliography style, unlike many other style guides.
-However, what's most important is that you choose a publication style and follow it consistently.
-If you follow a different style guide, please indicate this to your editor.
+The Chicago Manual offers user-friendly comprehensive examples and includes a bibliography style, unlike many other style guides.

 It is the author's responsibility to obtain permissions and to submit these with the final manuscript.
 You must obtain permission for all material owned by others; this includes illustrations, tables, prose passages exceeding 300 words, and any poems or song lyrics, regardless of length.
 Your acquisitions assistant will provide you with information on how to obtain permissions should you need it, and will provide you with an art log and text log to track all permissions.